felipemarkson/klusolve-wasm/Readme.txt

 lgpl_2_1.txt in this directory).
 For an example of use, see the OpenDSS project at www.sourceforge.net/projects/electricdss

-Contact: Tom McDermott, tom at enernex dot com, or
+Contact: Tom McDermott, tem42 at pitt dot edu

-  Tom McDermott
-  EnerNex Corporation
-  90 Clairton Boulevard, Suite A
-  Pittsburgh, PA  15236
-  1-412-653-0407

 ==========================================================================